C0k3/session/Readme.md

 * Node.js
 * AWS Lambda, API Gateway, and DynamoDB
 * The Serverless Framework v1.0
-* The Go.cd build server
+* The Go.cd build pipeline
 * Unit testing and static analysis with Gulp, Mocha, Sinon, Proxyquire, and JSHint
 * Code coverage with Istanbul